Coralma/ng-bootstrap-grid/README.md

 ## ng-bootstrap-grid
 This project provide a Grid (Table) controller for angularJs.
 The style will use the bootstrap.
-The function will include Selection Grid and Category Grid.
+The function will include Selection Grid, Category Grid and Pagination Grid.

 ###Installation